 , was chosen as the winner.

 Construction of the Parliament House started in 1885.
 When it was completed seventeen years later, in 1902, it was the largest parliamentary building in the world with a length of 268 meters and a width of 118 meters (879x387 ft).
-The Parliament House is arranged around 10 central courtyards and contains more than 20 km of staircase, as well as 691 rooms.
-The building has 27 intricately decorated spires.
+The Parliament House is arranged around ten central courtyards and contains more than twenty kilometers of staircase, as well as 691 rooms.
+The building has twenty-seven intricately decorated spires.
 The impressive dome, visible from afar, reaches a height of 96 meters.

-The building's facade is magnificent, decorated with 88 statues of Hungarian rulers, pointed arch arcades and numerous gargoyles, spires and Gothic ornaments.
+The building's facade is magnificent, decorated with eighty-eight statues of Hungarian rulers, pointed arch arcades and numerous gargoyles, spires and Gothic ornaments.

 The interior of the Parliament House is as stunning as its exterior, decorated by some of Hungary's best artists.
 Here neo-Gothic is mixed with Renaissance and even Byzantine influences, especially noticeable in the marvelously decorated staircase hall, with granite Corinthian columns, gilded ornaments and a huge ceiling painting by Károly Lotz.

 Another interesting room is the circular Copula Hall, which features statues of Hungarian monarchs and an intricate, almost cathedral-like ceiling.
 The coronation crown and insignia of King Stephen are displayed here.
 The crown was originally given to St. Stephen for his coronation in the year 1000.
 The holy crown, as well was a scepter, orb and sword, were originally displayed in the National Museum

 but moved to the Parliament House in 2000.
 Only the coronation mantle is still on display in the museum.